Granville Central High School

 Granville Central High School (GCHS) is a high school located in Stem, North Carolina and is part of the Granville County Schools system.

 Granville Central opened for the 2007–2008 school year for grades 9 and 10.
 It was opened partially to relieve the overcrowded J. F. Webb High School and South Granville High School.
-The following school year the junior class was added, and in the 2009–2010 the senior class was added.
+The following school year the junior class was added, and in 2009–2010 the senior class was added.
 The first graduating class from GCHS was the class of 2010.
-Although, the first class to graduate from the full term milestone (all grade progress attended at GCHS) was the 2011 class.
+Although, the first class to graduate from the full-term milestone (all grade progress attended at GCHS) was the 2011 class.

+Granville Central will close at the end of the 2024-2025 school year, with the student population being dispersed to J.F.
+Webb and South Granville.
+The campus will serve as a new middle school with students from Butner-Stem Middle School and G.C.
+Hawley Middle School, both of which will close at the same time.